placeholder image

 Introduction

-Our intention is for CSG to take more expert-level sleep studies outside the confines of clinics and laboratories and into realistic settings.
-By eliminating the need for the most cumbersome equipment and a human scorer, it makes less-expensive, higher-quality studies more widely accessible.
+Our intention is for CSG to take more expert-level sleep studies outside the confines of clinics and laboratories and into realistic settings—with just a chest strap.
+By eliminating the need for the most cumbersome equipment and manual scoring, it makes less-expensive, higher-quality studies more widely accessible.

 Adam M. Jones, Laurent Itti, Bhavin R. Sheth, "Expert-level sleep staging using an electrocardiography-only feed-forward neural network," Computers in Biology and Medicine, 2024, doi: 10.1016/j.compbiomed.2024.108545.